rofl0r/kripto/README.md

 # Kripto
 *Simple and flexible cryptographic library written in ISO C99.*

 Due to lack of time, lack of interest and technical difficulties project is abandoned.
-Existing code, however will be maintained and tested.

 There is no documentation, however API is really simple.